YANG-DB/knowledge-graph/docs/info/general.md

 We are using a proprietary Graph traversal language called V

-This is a logical high-level (property) graph query language which has an emphasize on query patterns, and visual attributes.
+This is a logical high-level (property) graph query language which has an emphasis on query patterns, and visual attributes.

 ### Execution Plan Building